PeroHub/klasTest/README.md

 ### Note
-- This the server code alone(coundn't add frontend code here as well)
+- This the server code alone(coundn't add frontend code here as well i.e server folder.
+I provide the frontend code as well)
 - Please start the server so the frontend can call the api successfully

 ## Technologles Used